AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 After you have cleaned up your users list, dashboards, and reports, you can move onto auditing your list of metrics.
 This will help you identify anything that might be outdated - for example, a new metric was created with a different definition - or not in use.

-1. To generate a list of dependent reports for a metric, go to **Manage Data**, then select **Metrics**.
+1. To generate a list of dependent reports for a metric, go to **[!DNL Manage Data]**, then select Click **[!UICONTROL Metrics]**.
-1. Click **Edit** next to a metric.
+1. Click **[!UICONTROL Edit]** next to a metric.
-1. At the bottom of the page, you will see a section called **Dependent Charts**.
+1. At the bottom of the page, you will see a section called **[!UICONTROL Dependent Charts]**.
 Click the link to generate a dependent reports list for this metric.
 1. After the system completes the check, [!DNL MBI] displays a list of dashboards, reports, and users utilizing this metric.

 ![](../../mbi/assets/report_dependecies.png)

-If you decide that the metric is no longer needed, navigate back to the **Metrics** page by clicking the **Back to Metric List** link at the top of the page and find the metric you want to delete.
-Click **Delete**.
+If you decide that the metric is no longer needed, navigate back to the **[!UICONTROL Metrics]** page by clicking **[!UICONTROL Back to Metric List]** at the top of the page and find the metric you want to delete.
+Click **[!UICONTROL Delete]**.

 ## Step 4: Assess Your Synced Columns

 The last step is to assess the columns currently being synced in your data warehouse.
 Not only can unsyncing columns declutter your account, it can also potentially reduce your update time.

-If you would like to pursue this, reach out to [!DNL MBI] [support](../getting-started/support.md).
-The support team can create a report that includes all columns that are not being used in any dashboard for any user and that are not used in email summaries, excluding SQL Reports.
+If you would like to pursue this, reach out to [!DNL MBI] [Support](../getting-started/support.md).
+The Support team can create a report that includes all columns that are not being used in any dashboard for any user and that are not used in email summaries, excluding SQL Reports.
 You can then use this report as a guide for selecting columns to unsync via the Data Warehouse Manager.

+>[!NOTE]
+>
-Note that you can always start syncing these columns again in the future.
+>You can always start syncing these columns again in the future.
 Unsyncing a column will not remove any data from your data warehouse; it only means this column will not be checked for new or updated values during the update cycle.

 **To Unsync a Column (or Columns)**

-1. Go to **Manage Data**, then **Data Warehouse**.
+1. Go to **[!DNL Manage Data]**, then **[!UICONTROL Data Warehouse]**.
-1. In the **Synced Tables** list, navigate to the table that contains the column.
+1. In the **[!UICONTROL Synced Tables]** list, navigate to the table that contains the column.
 1. Check the box(es) next to the column(s) you want to unsync.
    >[!NOTE]
    >
    >You cannot unsync a Primary Key column without dropping the entire table.

-1. Click **Remove** to unsync the column(s).
+1. Click **[!UICONTROL Remove]** to unsync the column(s).

 Here is a look at the whole process: